friedkiwi/OpenOnDemand/README.md

 ## A word of warning...

 This codebase is unfinished.
-It's unlikely it'll work yet.
-It currently uses hardcoded values which will render usage outside of my environment impossible.
+It's unlikely it'll work yet, as it currently does not have a finished frontend.

 ## Compilation

+First, copy the `OpenOnDemand/app.config.template` file to `OpenOnDemand/app.config` and update settings to the right values.

-You should be able to just use `xbuild` in the root directory of the solution.
+Afterwards, you should be able to just use `xbuild` in the root directory of the solution.

+## Setting up a DVB source feed

+TBC

 ## A bit of background